Rust, Baden-Württemberg: Geography

 Rust is located between the Black Forest and the Vosges where the Elz River merges with the Upper Rhine River Plains from the southeast.
 The Elz enters the city from the south and runs in a northwesterly direction first through the village and borders the Europa-Park, Germany's largest amusement park.

 Neighbouring communities

 The following villages are sharing border with Rust.
 They are listed clockwise starting from the north: Kappel-Grafenhausen, Ringsheim, Rheinhausen.
 In the east the border is the river Rhine and the village of Rhinau (France).

 The next town is Lahr (17 km northwest).

+Historical Geography

+Within the municipality of Rust are the lost towns of Rohrburg, which is indicated by a field name south of Rust, and Tannenbuck, which was identified through archaeological excavations as a high medieval tower hill.

 Climate

-The Climate in this area has mild differences between highs and lows, and there is adequate rainfall year-round.
+The climate has mild differences between highs and lows, and there is adequate rainfall year-round.
 The Köppen Climate Classification subtype for this climate is "Cfb" (Marine West Coast Climate/Oceanic climate).
 However, it is close to being "humid subtropical climate" due to the mean temperatures in July and August just under 22 °C.

+History

+The town of Rust was first mentioned in the so-called Eddo-Testament in 762.
+The municipality belonged to the district of Lahr and, after its dissolution in 1973, it became part of the newly formed Ortenaukreis.

+During the November pogrom in 1938, the interior of the synagogue was desecrated by SA forces, the building itself, however, was not destroyed.
+It was only demolished in 1964 after heated public debates.
+The memorial plaque attached to the Raiffeisenbank falsely claims the building was destroyed "due to the effects of war".

+In 2001 the start of the first stage of the Tour de Suisse took place in Rust.